junaidalam2/MyBouncingBox/README.md

 ## Installation
-No instalation required.
+No installation required.
 Javascript will function in any standard internet browser.
 ## Author

 - [@junaidalam2](https://github.com/junaidalam2)